gilesbowkett/rewind/readme.md

 extensively documented in my ebook _[Unfuck A Monorail For Great Justice](http://gilesbowkett.blogspot.com/2013/03/new-ebook-unfuck-monorail-for-great.html)_.

-Use these when you want to quickly generate detailed history reports for git projects.
+Use these when you want to quickly generate meaningful history reports for git projects.

 ## stats